 Frankly it was only a matter of time until I decided to mix them together in a salad for instant chickpea and kale gratification.
 I added a good splash of lemon and wasn't too shy with my use of garlic so you can alter that to your preference.
 To me however it is the perfect salad after a long day.
 I tend to serve it with a nice piece of naan bread or any other flat bread but you can of course eat it any way you like or serve it as side dish.

 - 2 cans chickpeas or 500g (1 lb) freshly cooked chickpeas

 - 2 clove garlic, chopped

 - ½ teaspoon salt

 If you use canned chickpeas, rinse them and pour them into a colander and let them drain.
 If you cook them from scratch then follow this instruction.

 Take the kale and remove the stalks, the stems and then chop it finely.
 Peel and chop the garlic and add it together with the kale into a large mixing bowl.
-Zest the lemon, which should yield about one tsp and juice the same lemon and add both zest and juice to the bowl.
-Pour 2 tbsp of olive oil over the kale and season with half a tsp pepper and half a teaspoon of salt.
+Zest the lemon, which should yield about one teaspoon and juice the same lemon and add both zest and juice to the bowl.
+Pour 2 tablespoon of olive oil over the kale and season with half a teaspoon pepper and half a teaspoon of salt.
 Mix well and let it sit for 2-3 minutes.

 As I already mentioned I like serving mine with flat bread, usually I take a large piece and cut it into quarters and fill them before placing them into a serving bowl.
 You can add another salad vegetable to the center if you want to.
 I tend to use baby plum tomatoes, cut up cucumber or red sweet peppers.